Ngufor-emmanuella/Ngufor-emmanuella/README.md

 - 📫 How to reach me **emmanuellangufor@gmail.com**

-- ⚡ Fun fact **I am welcoming, always ready to be corrected and very open learn new ideas**
+- ⚡ Fun fact **I am welcoming, always ready to be corrected and very open to learn new ideas**

 **My skill set includes**